Glitchy-loop/E-Commerce-Front-End/README.md

 - Users can select to display products in a single category.
 - Users can click on any product to get more information.
 - Users can select product and ADD/REMOVE them to/from their shopping cart
-- Users can checkout and create a new order.
+- Users can checkout and create a new order with STRIPE payment processing platform.

 ## Getting Started
 To get started  you can simply clone this `E-Commerce-Front-End` repository and install the dependencies.